RSS feed

 What You Say When You Make A Toast A toast should be witty and short.
 Here’s a toast from the movie “The Long Kiss Goodnight” that you can quickly learn and use the next time you need one.
 It is … Continue reading

-A “Wedding Warning” by Chandler Travis Recently I heard Chandler Travis and his Three-O at historic Caffe Lena in Saratoga Springs (which, incidentally is one of my favorite places in the world).
-Reviewers say that Chandler can’t do anything with … Continue reading
+A “Wedding Warning” Recently I heard Chandler Travis and his Three-O at historic Caffe Lena in Saratoga Springs (which, incidentally is one of my favorite places in the world).
+Reviewers say that Chandler can’t do anything with a straight face, … Continue reading

 Examples of Wedding Toasts